morgan-heisler/DeckBench/Task2_Multiturn_Editing_Evaluation.md

-# Task 1: Generation — Evaluation Guide
+# Task 2: Multi-Turn Slide Editing — Evaluation Guide

-This README explains how to run the evaluation for **Task 1: Generation**, which evaluates automatically generated slide decks against their corresponding research papers.
+This README explains how to run the evaluation for **Task 2: Multi-Turn Slide Editing**, which evaluates automatically simulated and edited slide decks against their corresponding research papers.

-This document is intentionally scoped **only to Task 1** and is separate from the main repository README.
+This document is intentionally scoped **only to Task 2** and is separate from the main repository README.

 ## What This Evaluation Does

-The generation evaluation compares:
+The evaluation compares:
-- **Generated slide decks** (PDF format)
+- **Edited slide decks** (PDF format)
 - **Reference research slide decks** (PDF format)
 - **Reference research papers** (PDF format)